Limit theorems for power variations of ambit fields driven by white noise: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Ole E.~Barndorff-Nielsen, Svend Erik Graversen, and Mark Podolskij for valuable discussions.
+I would like to thank Ole E.~Barndorff-Nielsen, Svend Erik Graversen, and Mark Podolskij for valuable discussions and two referees for helpful comments.
 Also, I acknowledge support from CREATES (DNRF78), funded by the Danish National Research Foundation, from the Aarhus University Research Foundation regarding the project ``Stochastic and Econometric Analysis of Commodity Markets", and from the Academy of Finland (project 258042).